bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 `T3` includes all types of tuples with a list of any type that satisfies `T2` and a last element of `Bool`.
 The simplest case would be `([String], Bool)` as the `..` can also be substituted to no extra element(s).

+When dealing with recursive types the _self_ type `~` can be used to describe the self referencing shape of a type.

+		family T4 :: (E, ~)

+`T4` could describe a typical element in a linked list with an value type `E` and another field referring to the tail of the list that is of the same type as `T4` will be substituted for.

 Similar to tuples the shape of functions can be qualified with type families.